obulka/blink_fog_3d/README.md

 You can also pass a depth AOV to the node to create holdouts.

+### New in Version 1.8.0

+- Added exponential falloff to sphere, plane, and box ramps

 ### New in Version 1.7.0

 - Added a `box ramp` to contain the noise within a box at a position and with a rotation